banner-bg

 It’s important to calculate your average monthly income to know your profit.

-As a daycare business, you’ll make most of your income from the weekly or monthly childcare costs that families (or state programs) pay you for childcare services.
+As a childcare business, you’ll make most of your income from the weekly or monthly childcare costs that families (or state programs) pay you for childcare services.

 Average cost of toddler care